 We can all hope that his skipped vote wasn’t politically motivated, after all it is Republicans who overwhelmingly vote for these trade deals to pass anyway, I am sure the trade deal had very strong support amongst liberals and Senator Obama would just vote among party lines.
 In fact the Peru deal was approved by an overwhelming vote of 285 in favor to 132 against.
 But its most striking aspect was that 109 Democrats voted yes and 116 voted no.

-So what was the President-elects motivation behind skipping the vote for the NAFTA agreement with Peru after publicly supporting it along with Hillary Clinton?
-It’s safe to assume that he didn’t want to be labeled a flip flopper and lose his support among the majority of South Americans that view NAFTA unfavorably, however in a vote that gained very little media attention in the United States, would it really have been too much for Obama to stand by his principles and vote against the trade deal?
+So what was the President-elects motivation behind skipping the vote for the North American Free Trade Agreement with Peru after publicly supporting it along with Hillary Clinton?
+It’s safe to assume that he didn’t want to be labeled a flip flopper and lose his support among the majority of South America that view the North American Free Trade Agreement unfavorably, however in a vote that gained very little media attention in the United States, would it really have been too much for Obama to stand by his principles and vote against the trade deal?

 Would it have been too much for him to accept Peru’s invitations to the APEC Summit being hosted in Lima to discuss economic cooperation?
 Hey and what about the Peruvian hairless “Machu Picchu ” that was offered to him and his family as the new White House Dog?